June Clayworth

-June Clayworth (born Esther June Cantor, June 9, 1905 – January 1, 1993) was an American stage and film actress.
+June Clayworth (born Esther June Cantor; June 9, 1905 – January 1, 1993) was an American stage and film actress.

 Early years

 The daughter of Mr. and Mrs. David Cantor, Clayworth was born Esther June Cantor in New Jersey but raised in Wilkes-Barre, Pennsylvania.
 She graduated from Coughlin High School and studied at the Emerson College of Oratory in Boston.

 Clayworth was chosen Miss Wilkes-Barre and represented the city in the Miss America 1927 pageant.

 Career

-Clayworth gained acting experience in stock theater, including working in the Thatcher Stock Company of Scranton, Pennsylvania, and being the leading lady in the Hudson Players troupe at Scarboro, New York.
+Clayworth gained acting experience in stock theatre, including working in the Thatcher Stock Company of Scranton, Pennsylvania, and being the leading lady in the Hudson Players troupe at Scarboro, New York.
 Her Broadway debut came in Torch Song (1930); she also appeared in Page Pygmalion (1932) on Broadway.

 She signed her first film contract with Warner Bros.
 Her film debut came in The Good Fairy (1935).
-Later, she worked for Universal and Columbia studios.
+Later, she worked for Universal Pictures and Columbia Pictures.